avargasv/ContribsGH2-Z-T/postZIOTest.md

 }
 ```
 Where:
-- `runServer` is the function, required by ZIO-Http, used to map the REST endpoints to the logic that implements them.
+- `runServer` is the function, required by ZIO HTTP, used to map the REST endpoints to the logic that implements them.
 - `contributorsByOrganization` and `groupContributors` are the functions that in our case implement that logic, and
 therefore are the functions that our testing efforts should focus on.